arb712/ckrilf-client/README.md

 ## Backend

-You can check my BE results in [Backend](https://github.com/arb712/ckrilf-server)
+You can check my BE results here [Backend](https://github.com/arb712/ckrilf-server)